 Freezing Meatballs for Later

-If you want to prepare a batch of Italian meatballs recipe for future meals, freezing is a convenient option.
+If you want to prepare a batch of Italian meatballs for future meals, freezing is a convenient option.
 You can freeze both cooked and uncooked meatballs depending on your preference:

 By freezing meatballs, you always have a quick, homemade meal on hand!